This interview was originally recorded at SXSW 2019 and has been updated accordingly.

 Generation Everyone (5:20)

-Anyone who lives a digital lifestyle, whether you’re 55 or you’re 25 or you’re 17, your body is actually changing as you use technology so you start to become more similar.
+Anyone who lives a digital lifestyle, whether you’re 55 or 25 or 17, your body changes as you use technology.

 So much focus is on Gen Z that you’d think it’s the only age group around.
 That’s not to say that Gen Z’s impact on technology, along with their views on social justice and brand loyalty, isn’t of great consequence.
 However previous generations, including Baby Boomers, need to be understood and engaged as well.